Weight is an aspect of your results, not the total result.

 HERE’S THE SOLUTION

-You could also take a look at these exact same results and think:
+You could also take a look at these same results and think:

-I’ve actually lost over 1lb a week on average over this period.
+I’ve lost an average of over 1lb per week during this period.
 I’m happy with that!

 Simple as that.

-You can look at the EXACT same results and have a rollercoaster to deal with, or take a step back, and deal with it as an average over a period of 2+ weeks, and ignore all the irrelevant fluctuations.
+You can look at the Exact Same results and have a rollercoaster to deal with, or take a step back and treat it as an average over a+ weeks, ignoring irrelevant fluctuations.

-Use the scales as an Average, and also use other measurements, progress photos, dress/clothing sizes, and fitness markers to gauge your progress alongside too.
+Use the scales as an Average, along with other measurements, progress photos, dress/clothing sizes, and fitness markers to gauge your progress.